-The Town Hall is located in an old school building first constructed in 1938, then significantly expanded in the 1960's.
-After a detailed assessment of the existing building, we determined that the existing heavy timber roof construction, floors, and exterior walls could be retained (approximately 70% of the existing building).
-The design inserts a new steel and heavy timber structure and an additional floor within the existing building footprint.
+The Town Hall was in an old school building first constructed in 1938, then significantly expanded in the 1960's.
+After a detailed assessment of the existing building, the design team was determined that the existing heavy timber roof construction, floors, and exterior walls could be retained (approximately 70% of the existing building).
+The design inserts a new steel and heavy timber structure (including reuse of existing glulam beams) and an additional floor within the existing building footprint.

 The main project goals were to create a modern, healthy work environment for the Town staff and Oak Bluff's community, to reduce energy loads and greenhouse gas emissions, and to create a fully accessible, welcoming, and well-organized community services center.
 Town Hall is entered from School Street, from which all services can be accessed.
 Straightforward wayfinding was an important design consideration.
 Upon entering the lobby, the transaction counters for the Treasurer/Tax Collector and Clerk are directly ahead flanking a stair leading down to the public meeting rooms.
 The elevator is to the right and an open stair leads to a second-floor balcony with the building, planning, and public health departments, and the conservation commission.

 Town Hall can also be entered from the parking area behind the building (shared with the Oak Bluffs Public Library).
 At the lower level, the Town meeting rooms can be accessed, even when the administrative offices are closed.
 The connecting stair between the floors and the elevator can be closed off for security.
 The Board of Selectmen meeting room houses up to 85 occupants when configured for board meetings.
 A second meeting room seats 12 when configured with central conference table.